yhegab/helloyoussef.net/README.md

 # My personal website

 This branch has the source code for my personal website.
 The website is written in ReactJS using React Router.
-It's a pretty simple and straightforward design.

-## Setup and installation
+## Deployment

-For use with Github Pages, the package.json file includes a deploy script that published to the master branch of this repository.
-Running `npm run deploy` will deploy a production build to the master branch.
+The website will deploy ever